Stéphane Bahoken: St Mirren (loan)

 Bahoken joined Scottish Premiership side St Mirren on loan on 30 August 2013.
 He revealed he was recommended by former teammates and St Mirren himself, Esmaël Gonçalves.
 After playing four times for St Mirren, he returned to his parent club when the loan was cancelled on 31 December 2013.
 While at St Mirren, he was known to have a bad attitude, describing himself as "a spoilt kid".

-Upon his return from loan, Bahoken was to be loaned back out to CA Bastia, but due to regulation restrictions imposed by the LFP it was confirmed he could not play for three clubs in one season.
+Upon his return from loan, Bahoken was to be loaned back out to CA Bastia, but due to regulatory restrictions imposed by the LFP it was confirmed he could not play for three clubs in one season.
 Following this decision, he returned to St Mirren to complete his season long loan.
 He said he rejoined St Mirren following talks with manager Claude Puel, as well as his family.
 Following his second spell, manager Danny Lennon urged fans to stand by him, due to Bahoken showing 'great desire' and a "positive attitude".
 After returning to the club, Bahoken failed to make another appearance before his unsuccessful loan spell ended.

 Strasbourg

 On 29 July 2014, Bahoken signed a two-year contract with Championnat National club RC Strasbourg Alsace.
 He made his league debut for the club on 8 August 2014, in a 3–1 victory over US Colomiers.
-Bahoken scored the winning goal in the Ligue 1 match vs Paris Saint-Germain on 2 December 2017.
+Bahoken scored the winning goal in the Ligue 1 match against Paris Saint-Germain on 2 December 2017.